bhrnjica/daany/README.md

 # Data Frame

 Daany ``DataFrame`` implementation follows the .NET coding paradigm rather than Panda's look and feel.
+The ``DataFrame`` implementation try to fill the gap in ML.NET data preparation phase, and it can be easely passed to ML.NET pipeline.
+The ``DataFrame`` does not require to  any class type implementation prior to data loading and data transformation, which is huge time saving.

-The ``DataFrame`` accept general object type,   The ``DataFrame`` implementation contains basic capabilities like:
+The ``DataFrame`` implementation contains basic capabilities like:

 - creation from a list, a dictionary, and csv file,
 - persisting ``DataFrame`` into csv file,